 Despite being a new group we have made considerable progress in establishing what needs to be done and in deciding how we are going to do it.
 We have been working with the PCC, the Diocese, local people and the church architect and now know the scope of essential repairs and the approximate amount of money needed to fund it.
-Probably our most important achievement to date has been to establish All Age services - family focussed events that have something for everyone.
-So we have attained our primary goal which was to keep the church open as a place of worship.
+We have attained our primary goal which was to keep the church open as a place of worship.
 But we cannot be complacent as these are difficult times and things can change.
 Read on for more information on our current projects.

 Project 1.
 Carry out essential repairs

 We have successfully raised more than £56,000 towards essential repairs and to date have completed urgent repairs to the tower, replaced internal flooring and

 restored the west door.
 This year we have replaced the porch roof and carried out other

 minor repairs.
 All VAT costs have been met by the Listed Places of Worship Scheme to